gifton/EmbedKit/Sources/EmbedKit/PipelineIntegration/README.md

 # EmbedKit PipelineKit Integration

-This directory contains the comprehensive PipelineKit integration for EmbedKit, providing a command-driven, middleware-enhanced pipeline for text embedding operations.
+This directory contains the comprehensive PipelineKit integration for EmbedKit, providing a command-driven, middleware-enhanced pipeline for text embedding operations with elegant operator syntax support.

 ## Overview